Shakespeare apocrypha: "To the Queen"

 "To the Queen" is a short poem praising Queen Elizabeth, probably recited as an epilogue to a royal performance of a play.
 It was first attributed to Shakespeare by American scholars William Ringler and Steven May, who discovered the poem in 1972 in the notebook of Henry Stanford, who is known to have worked in the household of the Lord Chamberlain.
 The attribution was supported by James S. Shapiro and Juliet Dusinberre.
-It was included in 2007 by Jonathan Bate in his complete Shakespeare edition for the Royal Shakespeare Company.
+Jonathan Bate included the poem in his 2007 complete Shakespeare edition for the Royal Shakespeare Company.
 The attribution has since been challenged by Michael Hattaway, who argued that the poem is more likely to be by Ben Jonson, and by Helen Hackett, who attributes it to Thomas Dekker.

 A Funeral Elegy

-In 1989, using a form of stylometric computer analysis, scholar and forensic linguist Donald Foster attributed A Funeral Elegy for Master William Peter, previously ascribed only to "W.S.", to William Shakespeare, based on an analysis of its grammatical patterns and idiosyncratic word usage.
+In 1989, using a form of stylometric computer analysis, scholar and forensic linguist Donald Foster attributed A Funeral Elegy for Master William Peter, previously ascribed only to "W. S.", to William Shakespeare, based on an analysis of its grammatical patterns and idiosyncratic word usage.
 The attribution received extensive press attention from The New York Times and other newspapers.

 Later analyses by scholars Gilles Monsarrat and Brian Vickers demonstrated Foster's attribution to be in error, and that the true author was probably John Ford.
 Foster conceded to Monsarrat in an e-mail message to the SHAKSPER e-mail list in 2002.